Hippo-LeedsTrinityAssessmentDay/student-events-application/README.md

 # student-events-application

-This is a simple web application to return and post events.
+This is a simple web application to be used by students to post and retrieve events.

 ## Pre-requisites

+- Have a SSH Key set up for GitHub
+- Have installed
+  - Java (recommend 17 Correto)
+  - Maven (recommend 3.9.9)
+- Optional postman

 ## How to run the application
 In terminal use command: